Frantic Assembly

 Frantic Assembly is a theatre production company.
 They have worked in over 40 countries and are widely studied as practitioners for A-Levels in the UK.

 Background

 Frantic Assembly was formed by three students of Swansea University in 1994.
-None of the three studied drama, but were inspired by theatre and wanted to create their own unique company.
-They wanted to create non-realistic pieces through the use of much movement and music, although they have always said that this should never stray away from the storyline.
+None of the three studied drama but were inspired by theatre and wanted to create their own unique company.
+They wanted to create non-realistic pieces through much movement and music, although they have always said this should never stray from the storyline.

-Their most notable production, in co-operation with The National Theatre, is The Curious Incident Of The Dog In The Night-Time, which won a Tony award for Best Play in 2015.
+Their most notable production, in cooperation with The National Theatre, is The Curious Incident Of The Dog In The Night-Time, which won a Tony award for Best Play in 2015.
 In 2016, Frantic Assembly collaborated with State Theatre South Australia and Andrew Bovell to create Things I Know To Be True.
-This toured both Australia (2016) and the UK (2016 and 2017).
+They toured Australia (2016) and the UK (2016 and 2017).

-In 2018, Frantic Assembly launched a podcast, which has had guest appearances from old school teachers of Scott Graham, Simon Stephens and Karl Hyde from Underworld.
+In 2018, Frantic Assembly launched a podcast with guest appearances from old-school teachers of Scott Graham, Simon Stephens and Karl Hyde from Underworld.